carrierdown/m4l-midular/README.md

 ![Buffer](https://raw.github.com/carrierdown/m4l-midular/master/screenshots/Buffer.png)

-Stores every unique incoming note in a buffer, and plays them back one at a time in a cyclical fashion.
+Stores every unique incoming note in a buffer, and plays them back one at a time.
+Playback is triggered every time a note is received, and it will also be stored in the buffer if it hasn't already.
+Playback cycles through the stored notes in one of several ways, including up, down, up/down, and random.

 ## Rotator